Article Translations: (Spanish)

 Participating in extracurricular activities helps you in other ways, too: It looks good on college and job applications and shows admissions officers and employers you're well-rounded and responsible.
 Specific activities help with specific goals — if you want to teach language or get a bilingual job, being the president of the Spanish club shows the depth of your commitment.

 Review the activities your school offers and listen to other students' experiences to find an activity that meets your needs.
-Think about your interests, abilities, and time — is your sister tired of playing chess with you?
-Do you wish you had more computer time?
+Think about your interests, abilities, and time — have you always wanted to give acting a shot?
 Are you tired of shooting hoops alone?
 Are you looking to meet friends or get support?
 Do you need to increase the appeal of your college application?
 Don't limit yourself to the familiar — try something new.

 Think about different roles within groups that you might want to try — president, captain, participant, leader, support person.
 Each role is important.
 Being president teaches you leadership and management skills, but involves more responsibility; being a member gives you structure and is less stressful.
-You can also lend your skills in areas that are needed, such as using your financial skills to be the treasurer.
+You can also lend your skills in areas that are needed, such as using your math smarts to be a club's treasurer.

-At the beginning of the school year, teachers and principals often have a list of activities to join or make announcements — for example, your history teacher may be the debating team advisor.
-Look on school bulletin boards and in the school newspaper.
+At the beginning of the school year, teachers and principals often have a list of activities to join — for example, your history teacher might be the yearbook advisor.
+Check the school's website or posts on bulletin boards.
 Ask friends what they like.
-Join right away or wait to see how your schedule will be and join later.
+You can join right away or wait to see how your schedule shakes out and sign up later.

 Ask questions of the activity advisor before you join.
-Some things to ask include:
+Things to ask about include:

 - Age.
 You may have to be a certain age or in a certain grade to join an activity.